Numbluk/blog/_drafts/my-perosnal-rules.markdown

 1. Notes do not count.
 Give example of this page having many notes gathered and formed into a story.
+This also includes outlines.